jduanen/cnc_pendant/README.md

 - need to interogate the Controller to get the current values for the Coordinate
 - the -4 pendant only has four values (0x11-0x14), other two values for the -6
 - this application should interpret the final three positions of the incr knob as: 10, 50, 100?
+- starting up this program will force the pendant into RESET state
+  * will have to select motion mode in order to get out of reset
+- the input from the pendant and the pendant's display are logically independent
+  * it may take some time for the controller to receive inputs from the pendant and send back results that then are sent to the pendant's display
+  * everything should converge to a consistent state quickly